SpredfastLegacy/JMVC-Inject/README.md

 ### Controller Action Handlers

-Controllers action handlers will not generally be called inside an injected function, so any handler using `inject.when` has to get the injector some other way.
+Controllers action handlers will not generally be called inside an injected function, so any handler using `Inject.when` has to get the injector some other way.
-`inject.setupControllerActions` will setup the action handlers such that they use the injector context that was active when the controller was created:
+`Inject.setupControllerActions` will setup the action handlers such that they use the injector context that was active when the controller was created:

 	$.Controller('MyController',{},{
-		setup: inject.setupControllerActions
+		setup: Inject.setupControllerActions
 		// OR
 		setup: function() {
 			// controllerSetup will call this._super
-			inject.setupControllerActions.apply(this,arguments);
+			Inject.setupControllerActions.apply(this,arguments);
 			// do other setup stuff
 		}
 	});

-	var injector1 = inject(...);
+	var injector1 = Inject(...);
-	var injector2 = inject(...);
+	var injector2 = Inject(...);

 	injector1('foo',function() {
 		// all action handlers will use injector1